This is what you are going to learn in this guide:

 The opt-in/opt-out discussion:

 The biggest difference in international law (and sometimes a little tricky to understand) is the opt-in/opt-out discussion.
-This is the way how you collect email addresses and what you’re allowed to with them.
+This discussion is about the proper process of collecting email addresses and what you’re allowed to do with them.
 This means you will need to get consent by people where you collect email addresses.
 Below is the British model:

 Opt-in is where you don’t get marketing emails from an organisation unless you actively consent to receive them.
 This consent is usually given by actively ticking a box as an indication that you understand and want to be contacted by email for newsletters.
 The basic rule looks like this: organisations must collect your email address on an opt-in basis unless they can satisfy three exemption criteria.